 “They put all of society’s problems on us.
 They make money from criminalizing us.
 Every time they lock us up, money goes into someone’s pockets.
 That’s why they are making it so hard for things to get better.” – Known Unknown

-It’s been three weeks since I heard the above words and yet I hear them anew every time I drive through downtown Boulder, on what is almost a daily basis.
+It’s been nearly two years since I heard the above words and yet I hear them anew every time I drive through downtown Boulder, on what is almost a daily basis.
 They are paraphrased from a statement made by a man giving remarks at a memorial service for his friend, Benjamin Harvey, who died outside in the severe cold and was found Christmas morning.
 Both Benji and this man are homeless.
 I didn’t know Benji or this man, but I attended the service for several reasons, one of which is that from what I heard about Benji, he seemed like someone I could have learned from.
 Over the years, I have been blessed to learn many things from unsheltered people–some of whom I lived with for short stints.
 In my soul, I know many of them as “Bearers of the Realm”.
 But that is another story.

 What I want to talk about now is why the statements from Benji’s friend stood out to me.
 Honestly, it was because he was white.
 I’ll just be real about it.
 You see, I have heard his words many times in my life.
 I have felt his words.
 I have said his words.
 I know people who are living his words.
 But before hearing them come out of his mouth, I had only heard them from black and brown people.
 So hearing it from him initiated and instant paradigm shift for me.
 You see, in terms of how I looked at the American social structure, to some degree, I grew up with the mentality that Chris Rock talked about in his album, Born Suspect, where I understood that being black meant being the repository for white fear, angst, and inadequacy.
 It was common knowledge that we were blamed for many, if not most, of American society’s issues.
 But a white person?
 Could they say the same thing?
 I guess I never thought about it before.